sal55/langs/mycompilers.md

 Here's a last anecdote: I didn't bother with comparing performance of language tools until recently.
 But in 1981, I did measure the speed of my first simple Z80 assembler: it could process 1800 lines per second on my 2.5MHz Z80.

 That 2Kloc is not far off what I've measured for quite a few compilers, especially in optimising mode, and even assemblers (yes, Nasm), which run on 64-bit machines with a 1000x higher clock, 250,000 times more RAM and infinitely more storage.
-So I put more emphasis on writing efficient software rather than just depending on optimiser to take care of sloppy code.
+So I put more emphasis on writing efficient software rather than just depending on an optimiser to take care of sloppy code.

 Optimisation should be a bonus, not an essential.